West Calder: Culture

 A description of West Calder written by Rev. Mr. Muckersie appears in the Old Statistical Account of Scotland (1791–1799), Volume 18 No.9 pp. 190–198.
 The description includes information on the topics such as the character and manners of the people, agriculture and produce, the ecclesiastical state of the parish, diseases affecting the local populace and details of the poor funds.

-West Calder has a Masonic Hall which is home to Lodge Thistle number 270 of the Roll of the Grand Lodge of Scotland.
+West Calder has a Masonic Hall which is home to Lodge Thistle No. 270 of the Roll of the Grand Lodge of Scotland.
 The hall is also home to the West Calder chapter of the Order of the Eastern Star.

 The Shale Trail is a 16 mile walking and cycling historical route between West Calder and Winchburgh, via Livingston and Broxburn using the Union Canal.
 The trail identifies areas of local history, primarily focusing on the extinct oil shale production industry.

 Education

 West Calder High School provides secondary school education for the village and surrounding area.
 The school moved to a new award winning building in 2018 near the border with Polbeth.
 The new school cost £32 million and was opened by Gordon Brown, former Prime Minister of the United Kingdom.
 The previous school building was built in 1965 and was demolished in 2019.

 The local primary school in the village is Parkhead Primary School.